JohannisK/CloudContractsWorkshop/README.md

 Navigating to http://127.0.0.1:8080 will open the frontend application where you can request prime numbers.<br>
 Stop all the instances.

-## Task 1: Adding support for cloud contracts to the producers code
+## Task 1: Adding support for cloud contracts to producers' code

 ### Introduction
-Spring Cloud Contracts uses groovy files to create the consumer test suite.
-The groovy definition is used by the library `spring-cloud-starter-contract-verifier` and the `spring-cloud-contract-maven-plugin` which are intended for the producer side of the api.
-This plugin uses a base test class and the groovy files to generate a set of unit tests for the producer which validates the contracts.
+Spring Cloud Contracts uses Groovy files to create the consumer test suite.
+The Groovy definition is used by the library `spring-cloud-starter-contract-verifier` and the `spring-cloud-contract-maven-plugin` which are intended for the producer side of the API.
+This plugin uses a base test class and the Groovy files to generate a set of unit tests for the producer which validates the contracts.
 The contracts themselves are definitions of a request with matching response.
-In the first task the api producer will be modified to support CloudContracts.
-To verify everything is working a groovy testcase will be added for the existing endpoint, testing the happy flow.
+In the first task the API producer will be modified to support CloudContracts.
+To verify everything is working a Groovy testcase will be added for the existing endpoint, testing the happy flow.
 This workshop will focus on happy flows, but Cloud Contracts can also be used to define expected responses when the request is not valid.

 **Task 1.1** Add the `spring-cloud-starter-contract-verifier` dependency to the numbers-service module's pom file under TODO 1.1.<br>
 *(If necesary, refresh your maven dependencies!)*